 - The museum has evolved into a facility that restores aircraft to runable-taxiable status.
 This ability is being constrained by extremely limited tarmac space and the lack of a suitable, designated area from which visitors may observe the aircraft.

 - Additional aircraft are being acquired and restored.
 As these efforts progress, particularly when aircraft are assembled with wings attached, we require additional display space for them.

 - Expanded areas are required to accommodate our future development and special events.

-- The Society is proposing to build a 33,600 square foot hangar facility immediately northwest of the existing facility with an adjacent 56,700 square foot tarmac/parking area.
+- The Society is proposing to build a 25,000 square foot hangar facility immediately west of the existing facility with an adjacent tarmac/parking area.